bonardalfin/ArduinoMidiDrumController/README.md

 Open Source Code.
 You can change and improve the coding.
 You can use the Code for building Full Drum Kit Controller.

-Flexible Value on the Code, you can change :
+Flexible, You can change the Value on the Code : :
 - For All Piezzo input :
   - Active : False/True
   - Midi Note (0-127)